noelboss/featherlight/README.md

 	<span data-featherlight="myhtml.html .selector">Open ajax content in lightbox</a>
 	<span data-featherlight="<p>Fancy DOM Lightbox!</p>">Open some DOM in lightbox</span>

-it also works with links using href and the 'image' and 'ajax' keywords:
+it also works with links using href and the "image" and "ajax" keywords (this can also be manually set with the configuration options `type.image` and `type.ajax`):

 	<a href="myimage.png" data-featherlight="image">Open image in lightbox</a>
 	<a href="myhtml.html .selector" data-featherlight="ajax">Open ajax content in lightbox</a>

-By default, Featherlight initializes all elements matching defaults.selector on document ready.
-If you want to prevent this, set $.featherlight.defaults.autostart to false before the DOM is ready.
+By default, Featherlight initializes all elements matching `defaults.selector` on document ready.
+If you want to prevent this, set `$.featherlight.defaults.autostart` to false before the DOM is ready.

 ## Bind Featherlight
 You can bind the Featherlight events on any element using the following code:

 	$('.myElement').featherlight(configuration, $content);

-It will then look for the "targetAttr" (by default "data-featherlight") on this element and use its value to find the content that will be opened as lightbox when you click on the element.
+It will then look for the `targetAttr` (by default "data-featherlight") on this element and use its value to find the content that will be opened as lightbox when you click on the element.

 ***configuration*** – Object: Object to configure certain aspects of the plugin.
 See [Configuration](#configuration).